 - existing or planned vacancies

 - people who have been made redundant

-- · contractors used by the business
+- contractors used by the business

 Also, each employer, or group of employers, must create at least 30 job opportunities under the Kickstart scheme.
-This might seem a big hurdle, but you can work with an intermediary organisation to be part of a group of employers that achieve the 30-job minimum threshold.
+This might seem a big hurdle, but you can work with an intermediary organisation to be part of a group of employers that achieve the 30-job minimum.

-Organisations such as local authorities, charities and trade bodies across the country are all setting up partnership arrangements to allow local businesses to come together to apply for the Kickstart programme.
+Organisations such as local authorities, charities and trade bodies across the country are all setting up partnership arrangements to allow local businesses to qualify for Kickstart.